Skip to main content

 The choice between Bloomerang and Network for Good typically comes down to two factors:

-1. Budget: If $500/mo is sustainable and you want an all-in-one fundraising platform, Network for Good’s bundle has value.
+1. Budget: If $500/mo is sustainable and you want an broad fundraising platform, Network for Good’s bundle has value.
 If you are working within a tighter software budget, Bloomerang covers the core donor CRM use case more affordably.

 2. Team capacity: Network for Good’s coaching model suits organizations with limited internal development expertise.
 Bloomerang suits organizations with capable development staff who want tools, not guidance.

-For executive directors whose funding mix includes grants alongside individual donors, the more important evaluation is whether either platform adequately covers the full operational picture—including compliance.
+For executive directors whose funding mix includes grants alongside individual donors, the more important evaluation is whether either platform adequately covers the full operational picture - including compliance.

 The GrantPipe Alternative